Fast Track Housing Package

 SB 489 improves the Permit Streamlining Act (PSA) by requiring all public agencies to post online the information necessary for a housing development application to be deemed complete.
 SB 489 also eliminates gaps in the PSA and clarify the relationship of the PSA’s permitting rules and the separate rules governing post-entitlement phase permits so that all required public agency permits required to approve and build a housing project are expressly covered by either the PSA or the post-entitlement permit statutes, as appropriate.

-Status: This bill is currently in the Senate Housing Committee.
+Status: This bill is set to be heard in the Senate Appropriations Committee on May 12th

 Sponsor: California Attorney General, Rob Bonta